top of page

 Will this prepare my child for college?

 Yes!
 If college is a pathway your child wants to pursue, our teachers will work with your child to ensure they are doing whatever they can to not only get into college, but to be successful once they are there.
-Learn more in our virtual video interview with University of Minnesota Admissions Counselor, Ali Oosterhuis, below.
-Starting in 9th grade, we have regular college visits to campuses or representatives coming to Exploration High School.

 Our flexible use of time and space creates opportunities for students to develop essential skills through active problem solving.
 College admissions across the country are demanding to see authentic demonstrations of learning, which all students will show through a multi-dimensional project portfolio.